bdibon/books-to-scrape/README.md

 `./script.py [output_dir]`

-You should find a new directory (by default in the directory where the script resides) that contains a bunch of CSV files matching the different book categories of the site and  n images folder populated with the cover of the books.
+You should find a new directory (by default in the directory where the script resides) that contains a bunch of CSV files matching the different book categories of the site and an `images` folder populated with the cover of the books.